The perfect gluten-free vegan summer cake with moist sponge, strawberry chia jam and coconut yogurt frosting.

 - Remove from the oven and leave to cool down for 20 minutes before carefully moving onto a wire rack.

 - To make the strawberry chia jam place strawberries, lemon juice and maple syrup into a blender and blend until smooth.
 Place into a glass jar, stir in chia seeds and place into a fridge to set.

 - Once the cake is completely cool, very carefully slice into three layers.
 I use a cake cutter.
 Be careful as gluten-free vegan cakes are more fragile.
 It's best to use something flat to transfer the individual layers.

 - Using spatula frost the top of the cake.
-Once the strawberry jam and yoghurt run out the sides, use a spatula to smooth it around the sides.
-Add more coconut yoghurt where needed.
+Once the strawberry jam and yogurt run out the sides, use a spatula to smooth it around the sides.
+Add more coconut yogurt where needed.

 - Just before serving decorate the cake with some fresh flowers or strawberries and chopped pistachios.

 - Will keep in fridge for up to 3 days.

 If you like to use coconut oil instead of olive oil, make sure the almond milk is at room temperature before whisking.

 You can replace the buckwheat flour with 1/2 cup oat flour (50 grams).

 I've used one 6" cake tin, but if you like you can use two and make a two-layer cake or use three tins to save yourself cutting the cake.
 Adjust the baking time accordingly.